oracle/.github/CONTRIBUTING.md

 ## Pre-requisites for code or documentation submissions

-Before submitting any content via a pull request, you will need to sign the [Oracle Contributor Agreement][OCA] (OCA).
+Before we can review or accept any source code or documentation-related contribution, you will need digitally sign the [Oracle Contributor Agreement][OCA] (OCA) using the OCA Signing Service.
 This only needs to be done once, so if you've signed it for another repo or project, there is no need to sign again.

 All your commit messages must include the following line using the same name and email address you used to sign the OCA: